-The ECtHR's jurisprudence and guidelines led to the change of Polish law under amendments introduced in 2013.
-The changes were partly retained after the reform of 2016.
-According to the current wording of Article 553a of the CCP, "[w]hile determining the amount of damages, the court shall take into account the crediting of any period of the unjust enforcement of penalties, preventive measures, pre-trial detention, or arrest which the motion for damages concerns against penalties or preventive measures imposed on the accused in other proceedings."
+&lt;sup>46 According to the then law: "Article 552 § 1 (...)
+In case the accused is convicted again, damages and compensation are due for unjustified enforcement of coercive measures to the extent that they have not been credited towards the penalties or measures imposed"; "Article.
+552a. § 1.
+In the event of acquittal or dismissal of the case against the accused in cases other than those referred to in Article 552 § 1-3, the accused is entitled to claim from State Treasury damages for the loss incurred and compensation for the harm suffered, resulting from the enforcement in the proceedings of coercive measures referred to in Section VI. § 2.
+In case when an accused is convicted, he is retained after the reform of 2016.
+According to the current wording of Article 553a of the CCP: "While determining the amount of damages, the court shall take into account the crediting of any period of the unjust enforcement of penalties, preventive measures, pre-trial detention, or arrest which the motion for damages concerns against penalties or preventive measures imposed on the accused in other proceedings".
 Despite certain doubts expressed by some scholars, it should be concluded that the current regulation allows for an interpretation in accordance with the Convention spirit and the Strasburg case-law.
-This is confirmed by the judgement of the Supreme Court which stated that, "as a rule, application of pre-trial detention causes more distress than execution of a prison sentence due to the extent of constraints imposed on the accused.
-For this reason, when pre-trial detention proves unjustified, which relates in particular to a situation of the perpetrator's acquittal, crediting the period of pre-trial detention towards the penalty of imprisonment imposed in another case (i.e. related to another offence) can (but does not have to) fully satisfy a compensation claim for pecuniary damages, but cannot limit claims
+This is confirmed by the judgement of the Supreme Court which stated that:

+as a rule, application of pre-trial detention causes more distress than execution of a prison sentence due to the extent of constraints imposed on the accused.
+For this reason, when pre-trial detention proves unjustified, which relates in particular to a situation of the perpetrator's acquittal, crediting the period of pre-trial detention towards the penalty of imprisonment imposed in another case (i.e. related to another offence) can (but does not have to) fully satisfy a compensation claim for pecuniary damages, but cannot limit claims concerning compensation for non-pecuniary damage (harm).